Need help with your essay?

 Call Veritas Prep at +1-310-295-2098 or click to

-Let’s take a closer look at each question:
+With all of this in mind, let’s take a closer look at each question:

 Short Answer Questions: Answer all 3 questions.
 For each short answer question, respond in 250 characters only (the equivalent of about 50 words).

 Essay 1: The “Team Fuqua” spirit and community is one of the things that sets The Duke MBA experience apart, and it is a concept that extends beyond the student body to include faculty, staff, and administration.
-When a new person joins the Admissions Team, we ask that person to share with everyone in the office a list of “25 Random Things About Yourself.”
+When a new person joins the Admissions team, we ask that person to share with everyone in the office a list of “25 Random Things About Yourself.”
 As an Admissions team, we already know the new hire’s professional and academic background, so learning these “25 Random Things” helps us get to know someone’s personality, background, special talents, and more.
-In this spirit, the Admissions Committee also wants to get to know you—beyond the professional and academic achievements listed in your resume and transcript.
+In this spirit, the Admissions Committee also wants to get to know you–beyond the professional and academic achievements listed in your resume and transcript.
 You can share with us important life experiences, your likes/dislikes, hobbies, achievements, fun facts, or anything that helps us understand what makes you who you are.
 Share with us your list of “25 Random Things” about YOU.